learnbyexample/vim_reference/vim_reference_guide.md

 ## Macro usage steps

-Here's a rough overview of `q` command usage.
+Here's a rough overview of the `q` command usage.
 Working examples will be discussed in later sections.

 1) Press `q` to start the recording
 2) Use any alphanumeric character as the register to store the recording (for example, `a`)
-3) Add command sequence to accomplish the required task
+3) Execute command sequence to accomplish the required task
 4) Press `q` again to stop the recording
 5) Press `@a` (the register used in step 2) to execute the recorded command sequence
     * `5@a` execute the macro `5` times